Middleware & Hooks

 app = Lcore()

-Middleware execution order is controlled by the order attribute (lowest runs first).
+Execution order within each phase is controlled by order (lowest first).

 Built-in Middleware